59 Electrically-Powered Aircraft

 The types of flight profiles or missions that could be satisfied by electrically-powered aircraft are identical or similar to existing aircraft.
 However, at least with current battery technology, the flight ranges will inevitably be shorter, and the payloads that can be carried will be much lower.
 Furthermore, it is not realistic to retrofit any existing aircraft powered by ICEs with electric motors and expect it to have the same level of performance.

-A typical flight profile for an electrically-powered aircraft is one where the aircraft flies from A to B and will include a takeoff, climb, cruise to the destination, descent, and landing, as shown in the figure below.
+A typical flight profile for an electrically powered aircraft is one where the aircraft flies from A to B. It will include a takeoff, climb, cruise to the destination, descent, and landing, as shown in the figure below.
 The cruise condition is predominantly in straight-and-level, unaccelerated flight at a relatively constant airspeed.
 A contingency plan for a possible diversion preventing a landing at the destination must be anticipated by regulation, which will require significant reserve battery energy to be accounted for in the planned flight, thus shortening the feasible range on one battery charge.
 Recharging at intermediate stops along the route could also be needed and accounted for in flight planning.

 A typical flight profile for an electric aircraft involves flying from one point to another.